Evelyn Ashford: Biography

 At her last Olympics in Barcelona, Ashford, aged 35, was eliminated in the 100 m semi-finals by 1/100 of a second; she went on to win her third straight Olympic 4 × 100 m relay gold, this time running the first leg.
 She is one of six women to have won four gold medals in track and field Olympic history.

 Ashford came back from season-ending injuries three times, to reach the top of the sport in the following year.
 In 1980 she injured her quad, and returned in 1981 with the sprint double at the World Cup and the number one world ranking in both sprints.
 After an injury in 1983, she became double Olympic Champion in 1984.
 In 1987 a hamstring pull prevented her from competing at the World Championships, then a season later added an Olympic Silver and third Gold medal to her collection.

 On May 30, 1985, she gave birth to her daughter Raina Ashley Washington, and again came back for an excellent 1986, losing only once over both the 100 m and 200 m, and winning the 100 meter title at the Goodwill Games; earning another No. 1 ranking by Track & Field News over the shorter distance.

-After parting ways with her coach Pat Connolly (herself a three-time Olympian) in 1985, Ashford was largely self-coached.
+After parting ways with her coach Pat Connolly in 1985, Ashford was largely self-coached.

 In 1997, Ashford was inducted into the National Track and Field Hall of Fame, where she is said to be "one of the greatest track and field runners ever".
 Ashford went to the University of California, Los Angeles and Roseville High School.
 She was inducted into the UCLA Athletics Hall of Fame in 1990.